Organ donation: The gift of life.

 A liver transplant is a life-preserving operation that replaces a diseased and poorly functioning liver with a healthy donated liver.
 A liver transplant recipient can receive either an entire liver or a portion of a healthy liver.
 Liver transplantation has become a well-recognized treatment option for people with liver failure.
 In Canada, over 400 such operations are performed every year.
 Livers are donated either from individuals who have been declared brain dead and with the consent of their next of kin, or from a living donor such as a relative or friend.
 Liver transplant centres match donors with recipients based on compatible liver size and blood type.

-Location (In-Person): Toronto General Hospital, Astellas Room, 11th Floor Munk Building
+Location: Toronto General Hospital, Astellas Conference Room, 11th Floor, Peter Munk Building

-For more information about this meeting and webinar, click here.
-Register by Friday, February 8, 2019.
+For more information about this meeting, click here.

 A liver transplant is a major surgery with an operation lasting between six and eight hours.
 As with any major medical procedure, liver transplantation has risks.
 These risks along with the benefits are carefully considered before a patient is placed on a waiting list for a new organ.
 A successful outcome depends upon many factors.
 Patients who enter surgery very ill carry a higher risk of dying.
 Similarly, older patients with cardiac or respiratory illnesses will find the transplant a greater challenge.